nvtidm/dvtalk.github.io/_posts/x_myrandoms/linux_env_randoms/2020-10-18-forcing-signals-with-QuestaSim.md

 {% endhighlight %}
 </div>

-For Questasim and VCS, these commands is the Tcl-based command, which means you will use tcl syntax for writting your force file.
+For Questasim and VCS, these commands is the Tcl-based command, which means you will use tcl syntax for writing your force file.

 ---
 ## Some examples of forcing signals using Questasim